-One experimental solution emerging from information visualisation research has been to spatialise large information collections - that is, to summarize and characterize the information using a map-like representation where location, area, distance and proximity in the display represent key aspects of the data (e.g. the more related the information, the closer together it is drawn on the map).
+acterize the information using a map-like representation where location, area, distance and proximity in the display represent key aspects of the data (e.g. the more related the information, the closer together it is drawn on the map).
 The result is an information map that summarizes thousands of pieces of information on a single screen and which can be navigated like a conventional map.
 Information mapping exploits the fact that people generally find it easier to process and understand visual displays than large volumes of written text or columns of numbers.
-This process is known as spatialisation and different algorithms can produce a variety of map forms, ranging from simple 2D maps to immersive 3D fly-through data-landscapes, and in scale from individual websites up to large sections of the Web.
-Example of such spatialisations include Map.net, which maps a large directory of websites and Map of the Market, which shows the changing stock market.
+This process is known as spatialisation and different algorithms can produce a variety of map forms, ranging from simple

+2D maps to immersive 3D fly-through datalandscapes, and in scale from individual websites up to large sections of the Web.
+Examples of such spatialisations include Map.net, which maps a large directory of websites and Map of the Market, which shows the changing stock market.